IdzaMeMario/xcash/README.md

 auto installer for the xcash-dpops delegate

-At this point I can only reccomend doing this on a PI4 with 8gb memory or more
+At this point I can only reccomend doing this on a PI4.
+No other models have been tested and likely wont work well if at all.